SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/02-linked-list/01-linked-list.md

     /* Print the elements of the linked list */ printPersonList(head);
 }
   ```
-> In java and c++, you can declare and initialize linkedlist in a similar way.
+> In java and c++, you can declare and initialize linked list in a similar way.

 ## Projects